 Chateau Moulin Pey Labrie Vineyards, Terroir, Grapes, Winemaking

-The vineyard is planted to 95% Merlot and 5% Malbec.
 The vineyard is planted to a vine density that ranges from 6,000 to 7,000 vines per hectare.
-The vines are old.
-On average they are close to 65 years of age.
+The vines are quite old.
+In fact, the vines are on average close to 65 years of age.
 The vineyard of Chateau Moulin Pey Labrie is farmed using only 100% organic and biodynamic farming techniques.
 Moulin Pey Labrie is certified as organic and biodynamic.

 The wine is then aged in an average of 33% new, French oak barrels for an average of 18 months before bottling.
 On average, close to 3,000 cases of wine are produced at Chateau Moulin Pey Labrie each vintage.

-Chateau Moulin Pey Labrie is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Chateau Moulin Pey Labrie is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms and pasta.
+Chateau Moulin Pey Labrie is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau Moulin Pey Labrie is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms, and pasta.

 Château Moulin Pey-Labrie Wine Tasting Notes